llambiel/letsecureme/post.md

     dpkg-reconfigure --priority=low unattended-upgrades

 Looks good so far.
-If you're using SSH key authentication, __and only if so !__, you may also disable the SSH password authentication:
+If you're using SSH key authentication, __and only if so__, you may also disable the SSH password authentication:

     sed -i 's|PasswordAuthentication yes|PasswordAuthentication no|g' /etc/ssh/sshd_config
     service ssh restart